knative/eventing/docs/broker/README.md

 ## Usage

+### Annotation

 The easiest way to get started, is to annotate your namespace (replace `default` with the desired namespace):

 ```shell
 kubectl label namespace default knative-eventing-injection=enabled